Skip to content

 }

-Build modular configs with traits. etl4s automatically infers what your pipeline needs and propagates config through the entire pipeline:
+Build modular configs with traits. etl4s infers what your pipeline needs:

 trait HasDb { def dbUrl: String }